Counterfactual Evaluation for Blind Attack Detection in LLM-based Evaluation Systems

 The attacks studied here represent a baseline using a simple, reproducible class of threats.
 Future work should extend this framework to defend against more complex and diverse attacks.
 Furthermore, to increase the trustworthiness of our framework, its judgments should be compared against human evaluations.
 Other promising directions include systematically exploring cross-lingual robustness and enhancing CFE by using a consensus over multiple, independently generated fake answers to mitigate the risk of coincidental semantic overlap.

+While our evaluation framework improves robustness in evaluator LLMs, the vulnerabilities observed also highlight broader concerns.
+Prompt injection and jailbreaks can be utilized by adversaries to bypass existing defenses and reveal additional vulnerabilities.
 Ultimately, our findings highlight the limitations of standard evaluation protocols and demonstrate the necessity of more robust methods like CFE to ensure the security and reliability of both proprietary and open-source LLMs in evaluation tasks.